Search Wisconsin State Records Online (Free)

 How Do I Find Someone in a Local Wisconsin Jail?

-Individuals can find a person who was arrested in Wisconsin or who has currently housed in jail thanks to the Wisconsin Open Records Law.
 Wisconsin police departments provide public arrest records and submit them to the state’s Investigation Bureau and fingerprint public records depository.
 Therefore, individuals can perform an arrest search by visiting the arresting agency or going online to the Wisconsin Online Record Check System website.

 An image showing free Wisconsin jail warrant records for inmates can be found using county sheriff inmate search tools found online.

-Source: Milwaukee County Office of the Sheriff Inmate Locator14
+Source: Milwaukee County Sheriff’s Office’s Inmate Locator14

 1. Search ‘Wisconsin (County Name) Sheriff’s Office